Posts

 Image

+Originally published in 1921.
 As a classroom history teacher, I realize that I am out of my league in reviewing this book.
 Charles and Mary Beard are "name brand" historians.
 There are precious few historians that make it to that level, and for me, a classroom teacher, to deign to review the work of a historian that has an entire school corporation named for him (in his hometown of Knightstown, IN) takes some professional chutzpah on my part.
 It's the equivalent of a local bar band writing a criticism of the Beatles or a piano student evaluating Chopin.
 Well, here's to chutzpah!
-On a general level, this is an excellent textbook.
+On a general level, the Beards' History of the United States is an excellent textbook.
 Two general themes of the Beards are: 1) economics is a dominant driver of history.
 2) America is a story of expanding rights - more groups of people are securing their rights as time goes on.
-The book focuses on social issues such as how things were manufactured and societal heirarchy rather than battles, wars and strategies.
-For example, the Battles of Lex
+The book focuses on social issues such as how things were manufactured and societal hierarchy rathe...

 Ancient Enemy (Howard Moon Deer) by Robert Westbrook